wkhattak/Behavioural-Cloning/writeup.md

 ![MSE](/report/images/training-mse.png)

 The final step was to run the simulator to see how well the car was driving around track one.
-At firs the car was having issues on teh curves and especially at the bridge.
+At firs the car was having issues on the curves and especially at the bridge.
 To improve the driving behavior in these cases, I recorded recovery data on curves and the bridge.
 Further to this, I also recorded few laps of track one going clockwise.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.